 It seems barely a week goes by without some kind of hacking news hitting the headlines.
-As our penchant for wireless equipment and the use smart devices within our homes grows, so our vulnerability to hackers also increases.
+As our penchant for wireless equipment and the use of smart devices within our homes grows, so our vulnerability to hackers also increases.

 So what can you do to safeguard against this silent and forever-accelerating threat?
 Commercial and residential security experts, Crown Security, lifts the lid on the truth behind the omnipresent risk of security hacking.